Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Position Auction, Partition Matroid, and General Matroid SPP Mechanisms

 where $\alpha_{n+1} = 0$. \end{lemma}}

-\nc{ \nc{This lemma allows us to view an auction for the PA setting as a combination of the multi-unit auctions.
-It provides the following decomposition of optimal auction revenue:
+{The proof of Lemma \ref{lemma:pa_structure} is presented in Section \ref{sec:proof:lem:pos}.
+This lemma enables us to view an auction for the PA setting as a combination of the multi-unit auctions.
+It provides the following decomposition of the optimal revenue:

 where the expectation is w.r.t. buyers' value.
-Note that the $j$-th term is the contribution of the $j$-unit auction, i.e., $j$-th position, to the total revenue.
-Precisely, we define
+Note that the $j$-th term is the contribution of the $j$-unit auction---that is, the $j$-th position, to the total revenue.
+Precisely, we define as the fraction of the optimal revenue that can be attributed to position $j\in [n]$.